-As previously indicated, ships may be arrested in Iraq in reliance to the Civil Procedures Law (Article 231) which regulates conservatory attachment of assets in general (please see above question no. 1).
+Ships may be arrested in Iraq in reliance to the Civil Procedures Law (Article 231) which regulates conservatory attachment of assets in general (please see above question no. 1).

-4. Are there alternatives e.g. saisie conservatoire or freezing order?
+4. Are these alternatives e.g. saisie conservatoire or freezing order?